 Every overnight read reconciles performance against the edits that were actually made — budget changes, new creatives, paused ad sets — so credit and blame land on the right change.

-Between overnight runs, anomaly flags fire the moment a metric breaks from its baseline — with the driver attached.
+A separate automated sweep runs every day and flags any metric that has broken from its baseline — with the driver attached.
 The gate keeps the channel quiet enough that when it speaks, you move.

 Your stack can already ping you.
 The difference that reaches a client is whether the ping arrives with the why, the worth, and the move — and whether it knows when to stay quiet.